cni-prashant/poc-jest/README.md

 2. `npm install`

 How to Run tests:
-1. You can run the following command to execute all test cases in terminal: `npm run test`
+1. You can run the following command to execute all test cases in terminal: `npm test`
-2. Run individual files: `npm run test --g  login.test.js` where login.test.js is the name of the test file you want to run
+2. Run individual files: `npm test --g  login.test.js` where login.test.js is the name of the test file you want to run